teizz/xbmcbot/README.md

 * time          tells the current position in playback as well as total time
 * seek          skip to an absolute number of seconds or relative when using '+' or '-'
 * more          display the rest of the text buffer, if any
+* volume        sets volume to something between 0 (mute) and 100
+* mute          sets volumet to 0
+* zoom          toggles between aspect ratios
+* info          displays info on current playing item on screen
+* fullscreen    hides or displays the fullscreen menu